exp1azy/manticore_provider/README.md

 ### Inserting Documents

-To insert documents into the index, use the `Insert` method or `InsertAsync`:
+To insert documents into the index, use the `InsertAsync` method:
 ```csharp
 var request = new ModificationRequest<TestIndex>
 {